Pairwise Target Rotation for Factor Models: Proposed Method

 The geometric mean is used in order to incorporate the concept of \textit{diminishing marginal rate of substitution}.
 For example, if $\tau\left(Y\right)$ is already low, then one would would give up less of $\tau\left(Y\right)$ to increase $\theta\left(Y\right)$ since there will always be a point when $\tau\left(Y\right)$ just becomes ``too low'' no matter how high $\beta\left(Y\right)$ is (and vice versa).
-This formula, then, is the final form of $V$.

-Note that $\tau\left(Y\right)$ cannot be dropped from the index since $\theta\left(Y\right)$ can be the same for two sets where one is monotonic and the other is not, as suggested in Figure \ref{fig:slopes_monotonicity}.
-Larger values of $V\in[0,1)$ indicate better interpretability.
+This formula, then, is the final form of $\omega$.
+Note that $\tau\left(Y\right)$ cannot be dropped from $\omega$ since $\theta\left(Y\right)$ can be the same for two sets where one is monotonically increasing (i.e., larger $\tau$, more closely meeting the interpretability criterion) and the other is not (i.e., smaller $\tau$), as suggested by the right plot in Figure \ref{fig:improvement}.
+Larger values of $\omega\in[0,1)$ indicate better interpretability.
+Ultimately, $\omega$ can be used for model selection, where we select the model or rotation that achieves the largest value for $\omega$.
+Although, the researcher can also easily look at the ``components" of $\omega$, $\tau$ and $\theta$, to assess and compare different models, as shown in the \textit{isoquant} plot in Figure \ref{fig:isoquant}.

-It is important to note that $V$ is not necessarily a measure of absolute goodness-of-fit.
-It is entirely possible that the semantic similarities do not completely agree with the loading similarities (i.e., that $V$ is small) even in the absence of errors (e.g., model errors, errors in semantic similarities, etc.) or even in the population.
+It is important to note that $\omega$ is not necessarily a measure of absolute goodness-of-fit.
+It is entirely possible that the semantic similarities do not completely agree with the loading similarities (i.e., that $\omega$ is small) even in the absence of errors (e.g., model errors, errors in semantic similarities, etc.) or even in the population.
 The semantic similarity matrix is simply meant to be a form of \textit{a priori} information or ``targets'' (as in target rotation) that represent the researcher's expectation --- especially in the exploratory context.
 Instead, the index is generally more useful as a measure of relative goodness-of-fit (that is, for comparing two or more factor models that were fit using the same sample correlation matrix).
-With everything else equal, the model with the largest value for $V\in [0,1)$ is chosen.
+With everything else equal, the model with the largest value for $\omega\in [0,1)$ is chosen.